 U.S. Waters Strait Of Juan De Fuca.

-Small Craft Advisory from 5 PM this afternoon to 5 AM PDT Monday
+Small Craft Advisory until 3 PM PST this afternoon for Central

-for Central

-U.S. Waters Strait Of Juan De Fuca-East
+U.S. Waters Strait Of Juan De Fuca-West Entrance U.S.

 You can see an illustrated version of this discussion at